larryhernandez/MRI_research/README.md

 ![k-Space units are m^{-1}](https://github.com/larryhernandez/MRI_research/blob/master/Figure_1a_2D_icones_petal.jpg)  |  ![](https://github.com/larryhernandez/MRI_research/blob/master/Figure_1b_icones_animated_3Dsampling.gif)

-# Images obtained with 3D icones
+# The Calibration Scheme and Anatomical Images obtained with 3D icones

-## Verification that the Calibration Technique Improves Image Quality
+## Visual verification that the Calibration Technique Improves Image Quality
-As mentioned above, a calibration method was devised and employed to correct image artifacts, like blurring and signal loss, that are caused by unwanted eddy currents that arise during the scan.
-In this sub-section, two images are provided of a quality assurance phantom before and after the calibration method was employed to process the raw MRi image data.
-As you can see, this method does a great job of accurately representing edges of the phantom (green and yellow arrows), removing a grey "fog" (red arrow) that covers a large region of the image, and restoring signal loss across the entire image.
+As previously mentioned, a calibration method was devised and employed to reduce blurring and restore signal losses that are caused by unwanted eddy currents that arise during the scan.
+In this section, two images of a quality assurance phantom are provided to verify that this calibration method is effective.
+Before and after images the calibration method was employed to process the raw MRi image data.
+This method does a great job of correcting image artifacts.
+In the corrected (i.e. "After") image it is obvious that the edges of the phantom are depicted accurately (green and yellow arrows), a grey blurry "fog" (red arrow) that once covered a large region of the image has been removed, and signal loss that previously corrupted the entire image has been restored.

               Before               |  After